 Banma Rentuo mountain is well-known for its towering mountains and flocks of stone sheep.
-It is located in the east of Ganglong Township, the main peak is 4896 meters above sea level.
+It is located in east of Ganglong Township, its main peak is 4896 meters above sea level.

 Guancang Gorge is 3 kilometers away from Banma Rentuo Mountain.
 The bottom of Guancang Canyon is 3400-3600 meters above sea level, and the canyon is about 4 kilometers long.
-Due to better natural conditions, primitive forest areas dominated by Qinghai spruce, Qilian juniper, birch and aspen are formed on the hillside on the shore, and there are a large number of plateau wild animals inhabiting the grass and the forests.
+Due to better natural conditions, primitive forest areas dominated by Qinghai spruce, Qilian juniper, birch and aspen are formed on hillside on its shore, and there are a large number of plateau wild animals inhabiting grassland and forests.

 Lungkya Gompa located about 40 km from county seat, in Xiagongma village, it belongs Jonang sect, and affiliated to Dzamtang Tsangpa Gompa, being found in Qing dynasty

-Tashi Choling monastery is located at the entrance of Tashi Choling valley, about 75 kilometers away from the county seat.
-It belongs to the Jonang sect,and affiliated to Dzamtang chode
+Tashi Choling monastery is located at entrance of Tashi Choling valley, about 75 kilometers away from county seat.
+It belongs to Jonang sect, and affiliated to Dzamtang chode

-Trayaklung Gompa is the largest monastery in this couty, it is a branch of Lungkya Gompa, it is located in a side valley of Jiangqian county
+Trayaklung Gompa is the largest monastery in this couty, it is a branch of Lungkya Gompa with location in a side valley of Jiangqian county

 Gade County Geography and Climate

-Gade County has a plateau continental semi-temper climate, with an average annual temperature of -2°C and annual precipitation of 550 mm.
-It is windy all year round, the average wind speed is high, and there are many strong wind days, and most of them are paroxysmal, especially in winter and spring.
-In summer and autumn, the wind is relatively weak.
-Generally, the wind is weak in the morning and evening, and the wind is strong in the middle and afternoon.
-Gande County has an average wind speed of 2.2 m/s over the years, with more northwest winds, and an average of 69 days of strong winds above level 8.
+Gade County is with an average annual temperature of -2°C and annual precipitation of 550 mm.
+It is windy all year round, the average wind speed is of 2.2 m/s, and there are many strong wind days that approximately 69 days of strong winds above level 8, and most of them are paroxysmal, especially in winter and spring.
+In summer and autumn, wind is relatively weak.
+Generally, wind is weak in morning and evening, and wind is strong in the afternoon.

 Population and Ethinic Groups

-In 2012, Gande County had a population of 33,000, inhabiting 7 ethnic groups of Tibetan, Han, Mongolian, Salar, and Manchu.
-Among them, Tibetans are the majority, accounting for 90% of the total population.
+As of 2012, Gande County had a population of 33,000, inhabiting 7 ethnic groups of Tibetan, Han, Mongolian, Salar, and Manchu.
+Among them, Tibetan account for 90% of total population.

 Culture and Folk Custom

-Tibetans in Gade County are mainly dressed in sheepskin materials, and both men and women wear Tibetan robes with large breasts, long sleeves, fat waist and no pockets.
-Men’s robes mentioned knees when they are worn, and women’s robes were aligned with the feet when they are worn, and then tied with hemp or satin long belts.
-When work, baring right arm and hang right sleeve behind back. belongings are hold in arms, and wearing in daytime and using it as a cover in the night, which is convenient and comfortable.
+Tibetan in Gade County are mainly dressed in sheepskin materials, and both men and women wear Tibetan robes with large breasts, long sleeves, fat waist and no pockets.
+Men’s robes mentioned knees, and women’s robes were aligned with feet, and then tied with hemp or satin long belts.
+When work, baring right arm and hang right sleeve behind back. belongings are hold in arms, and wearing in daytime and using it as a cover in night, which is convenient and comfortable.

 Gade County Brief History

-In ancient times, it was the area ruled by the Qiang people.
+In ancient times, it was an area ruled by “Qiang” people.

 In Tang Dynasty (AD 618－907), it belonged to “Jimozhou” and later belonged to Tubo kingdom.

-It was under the jurisdiction of Zhongguoluoke Thousand Households and Shangguoluoke Hundred Households in Qing Dynasty (AD 1636 – 1912)
+In Qing Dynasty (AD 1636 – 1912), it was under jurisdiction of Zhongguoluoke Thousand Households and Shangguoluoke Hundred Households

-In the Republic of China, a governing bureau was established, and it was revoked in 1946.
+In Republic of China, a governing bureau was established, and it was revoked in 1946

-In 1954, Gade County was established, under the jurisdiction of Guoluo Tibetan Autonomous Ddistrict
+In 1954, Gade County was officially established, under jurisdiction of Golog Tibetan Autonomous Prefecture